-- 1. Obtain from your T.A. or instructor a 3.0 g sample of crude acetanilide.
-For your information, the acetanilide has been artificially contaminated with salicylic acid and charcoal. - 2.
+- 1. Obtain from the area near the balances a 3.0 g sample of crude acetanilide.
+For your information, the acetanilide has been artificially contaminated with salicylic acid and charcoal.
+You will find it in large plastic bottles and you will measure it out with scoopulas.
+By the way, the scoopulas belong to the lab and you should not take them and incorporate them into your kit. - 2.
 Mix the crude material well and divide it into 2, 1.5 g samples.
 Each 1.5 g sample should be weighed directly into a 125 mL Erlenmeyer flask using the normal balances that weigh to .01 gram.
 Label the flasks A and B, respectively. - 3.
 Bring approximately 200 mL of distilled water to boiling.
 Add this in increments to the two crude acetanilide samples until all the soluble components are dissolved.
 Bring the solutions to boiling after each addition.
 Do not boil any sample for an extended period of time.
 Why?
 Keep track of the quantity of boiling H2O needed to dissolve the acetanilide.
-It should be very similar for both samples and in the range 50-60 mL.
+It should be very similar for both samples and in the range 40-60 mL.
 NOTE: The approach outlined here involves dissolving both samples at once.
-This is fine for some students, but more often than not better control is achieved by the novice working with one sample at a time. - 4.
+This is fine for some students, but more often than not, better control is achieved by the novice working with one sample at a time.
+Please note that the longer you boil, the lower the volume will become.
+You should boil for one minute, if the dissolution situation does not change, you should add five more mL of solvent and then boil it again, but extensive periods of boiling will disrupt your control over the experiment. - 4.
 Hot gravity filter flask A to remove insoluble impurities.
 Please study the apparatus diagram following this lab.
 Allow the filtrate of flask A to cool slowly to room temperature.
-Occasionally stir the solution to promote crystallization. - 5.
-While filtrate A is cooling, hot gravity filter flask B. Immediately place the filtrate in an ice water bath.
-Occasionally, stir and scratch the sides of the flask to promote crystallization and prevent the formation of an oil.
-Allow this flask to get as cold as possible (e.g. 0 5°C internal temperature). - 6.
-Allow each of the samples to stand at their respective minimum temperatures for five minutes. - Collect each acetanilide sample by vacuum filtration.
+If the crystals seem to be very large, you can stir the solution occasionally.
+Cooling to an internal temperature of room temperature can take up to 45 minutes to an hour. - 5.
+While filtrate A is cooling, hot gravity filter flask B it is OK to rinse the flask and the charcoal with a small amount of hot water, but this must be consistent between the two re-crystallizations.
+Immediately place the filtrate in an ice water bath.
+Allow this flask to get as cold as possible (e.g. 0 5°C internal temperature).
+Again, this can take 45 minutes to an hour.
+If the solution appears to be oily, give it an occasional stir.

+- 6. Allow each of the samples to stand at their respective minimum temperatures for five minutes this is above and beyond the 45 minutes to an hour that the cooling might take. - 7.
+Collect each acetanilide sample by vacuum filtration.
 Once again, study the apparatus diagram following this lab.
 Rinse sample A with 5 mL of room temperature distilled water, sample B with 5 mL ice cold, distilled water. - 8.
 Allow the two acetanilide samples to dry until the next laboratory period. - 9.
 If you have time and the machines are available, move on to part "B" of the procedure and measure the melting points of pure acetanilide, 95:5 acetanilide:salicylic acid and 85:15 acetanilide to salicylic acid.